 Platform Teams delivers functionality in the platform to support needs from the Customer Journey – & Product Teams.

 Service Teams act to deliver self-service for all other teams.
 Could also coach, train, mentor, and support in alignment and strategic input.

 Want to learn more?

-This content is part of our Agile Management In a Nutshell in our Digital Academy.
+This content is part of our self paced online training Agile Product Development Process and Organization In a Nutshell Training and Toolbox in our Digital Academy.

 Agile Online Trainings at your own pace, in a fun, brain-friendly and engaging interactive format.
 Get access now!